hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2488

 Yet they say, “This [Qur’an] is a set of jumbled dreams!
 Rather, he has fabricated it!
 Rather, he is a poet!
-So let him bring us a sign such as the earlier messengers were sent with.”
+So let him bring us a sign just as the earlier messengers were sent with.”

 # 2489